bp-jones/bp-jones.github.io/_posts/2021-10-26-y4-project-pitch.md

 ## Science Goals

 The final aim of the project is to use the (ideally) improved PBjam prior code as part of a larger science goal.
 This idea is the least developed, though would involve characterising a population of stars, leveraging the ease of use benefits PBjam provides.
 Physically, this could be a population constrained in an [open cluster](https://en.wikipedia.org/wiki/Open_cluster), where we could define physical properties and evolutionary stages of these.
-Alternatively, we could seek to improve the quantity of data the prior could draw from, by using publicly available data from missions such as the Transiting Exoplanet Survey Satellite ([TESS](https://en.wikipedia.org/wiki/Transiting_Exoplanet_Survey_Satellite))
+Alternatively, we could seek to improve the quantity of data the prior could draw from, by using publicly available data from missions such as the Transiting Exoplanet Survey Satellite ([TESS](https://en.wikipedia.org/wiki/Transiting_Exoplanet_Survey_Satellite)).
+This aspect of the project will be developed more as we continue on on with the work.